TART-MSU/HyperQB/Readme.md

 Hyperproperty specifies and reasons about important requirements among multiple traces.
 We implement our algorithm for Bounded Model Checking for Hyperproperty as a tool, HyperQube.

-HyperQube includes the following parts: <br/>
+HyperQube includes three parts:
-	1. NuSMV model parsing and Boolean encoding of transition relation and specification,<br/>
+- NuSMV model parsing and Boolean encoding of transition relation and specification,
-	2. HyperLTL formula translation, <br/>
+- HyperLTL formula translation,
-	2. QBF encoding of unfolding with bound k using specific semantics, <br/>
+- QBF encoding of unfolding with bound k using specific semantics,
-	3. QBF solving with QBF solver QuAbs.
+- QBF solving with QBF solver QuAbs.

 Our code is under MIT license as presented in License.tex, while the existing tool, QuAbs, is under AGPL license.